J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Dirac and Weyl semimetals.md

 - If _spin-up_ and _spin-down_ bands cross, this makes the Weyl point _chiral_
 - They are _topological defects_ analagous to _magnetic monopoles_
-	- The analagous "magnetic field" is known as _Berry curvature_
+	- The analagous "magnetic field" is known as _Berry curvature_, and the points act as _sources and sinks_ depending on chirality

 - Unlike other solids, which have _closed Fermi surfaces_, Weyl semimetals have _Fermi arcs_ which _terminate_ at Weyl points:
 ![[Weyl arc.png]]